emmt/Algorithms/ylbfgsb/README.md

 the source directory of the plug-in code.
 The build and source directories can be the same in which case, call `./configure` to configure for building.

-Then, to use the plug-in, start the Yorick interpreter and type:
+To use the plug-in, start the Yorick interpreter and type:
 ```
     #include "lbfgsb.i"
         help, lbfgsb_setup